Independent Restaurant Coalition: History

+The coalition got its start on March 18, 2020 when 18 chefs, restaurateurs were invited to a conference call by Andrew Chason of Creative Arts Agency.
+The group quickly determined that the response from the White House was not sufficient to support independent restaurants and bars and the incumbent trade association was not doing enough to support these businesses.
+Within a matter of days, the call became an organization and enlisted the support of lobbyists and communication strategists.

+The Founding Members of the Coalition are Sam Kass, Tom Collichio, Erika Polmar, Andrew Carmellini, Ashley Christensen, Sean Brock, Kwamwe Onwuachi, Camilla Marcus, Amanda Cohen, Kevin Boehm, Donnie Madia, Naomi Pomeroy, Andrew Zimmern.
+The Founders group expanded to include Caroline Styne, Katie Button, Michael Shemtov, and Gregory Gourdet.
+The Coalition engaged Angela Kouters to lead the Coalition, she served in the role for three months.
+The IRC then asked co-founder Erika Polmar to step into the role.

 Mission

 The initial goal was to secure financial and legislative protections for restaurants and their workers.
 After the federal government passed the CARES Act the group said the bill's primary provision, the Paycheck Protection Program, did not help independent restaurateurs.
-At the end of April the group called for a $120 billion fund for small and independent restaurateurs, asking congress to exclude publicly-traded restaurants and large restaurant chains from accessing the fund.
+At the end of April the group called for a $120 billion fund for small and independent restaurateurs, asking congress to exclude publicly traded restaurants and large restaurant chains from accessing the fund.